Course Policies

 Academic Integrity

 The work you submit for this class is expected to be the result of your own work and that of your team mate.
-You are free to discuss course material and approaches with your other classmates, the course assistants and the professor, but you should never misrepresent someone else's work as your own.
+You are free to discuss course material and approaches with your other classmates, the TA and me, but you should never misrepresent someone else's work as your own.
 It is also your responsibility to protect your work from unauthorized access.
-We expect you to follow the Honor Code in this course.
+I expect you to follow the Honor Code in this course.

 Accomodation for Disability